trinity-woo/trinity-woo.github.io/content/pages/projects/MAE5910/lab9.md

 ### Creating Inertial Reference Frame Map

-To convert our polar measurements into a cartesian map, we use this transformation matrix:
+To convert our polar measurements into a cartesian map, we use this transformation matrix (only 2D is required since the car does not rotate or translate in the z direction):

 $$
 \begin{bmatrix}